intel-analytics/ipex-llm/python/chronos/src/bigdl/chronos/README.md

-## Project Zouwu: Analytics Zoo Time Series for Telco
+## Project Chronos: Analytics Zoo Time Series for Telco

 Time series prediction takes observations from previous time steps as input and predicts the values at future time steps.
-The Zouwu library makes it easy to build end-to-end time series analysis by applying AutoML to extremely large-scale time series prediction, including:
+The Chronos library makes it easy to build end-to-end time series analysis by applying AutoML to extremely large-scale time series prediction, including:

 * **_Use case_** - reference time series use cases in the Telco industry (such as network traffic forcasting, etc.)
 * **_Model_** - built-in deep learning models for time series analysis, for example